alexarje/sensing/book/week1.md

 ### Embodied music cognition

 I should from the outset say that the approach to human psychology presented in this book is not neutral (not that any other book is that, either, even though they pretend to be).
 It is heavily based in a tradition called [*embodied music cognition*](https://en.wikipedia.org/wiki/Embodied_music_cognition), emphasizing the role of the body in musical experience.
 This used to be a radical approach but has become more mainstream over the years.
-Several researchers at the University of Oslo&mdash;with Professor emeritus Rolf Inge Godøy in front&mdash;have been active in developing this branch of research over the last decades.
+Several researchers at the University of Oslo&mdash;with [Professor emeritus Rolf Inge Godøy](https://en.wikipedia.org/wiki/Rolf_Inge_God%C3%B8y) in front&mdash;have been active in developing this branch of research over the last decades.
 It has been foundational to the [fourMs Lab](https://fourms.uio.no) and a core part of [RITMO](https://www.uio.no/ritmo/).

-The core idea of embodied music cognition is that both the production and perception of music is based on integrating sensory, motor, and emotional dimensions.
-To paraphrase the father of "ecological psychology", James Gibson, you expore the world with eyes in a head on a body that moves around.
+The core idea of embodied music cognition is that both the production and perception of music are based on integrating sensory, motor, and emotional dimensions.
+To paraphrase the father of ["ecological psychology"](https://en.wikipedia.org/wiki/Ecological_psychology), James Gibson, you explore the world with eyes in a head on a body that moves around.

-A different entry point to the same idea is the concept of *musicking*.
+A different entry point to the same idea is the concept of [*musicking*](https://en.wikipedia.org/wiki/Christopher_Small#Musicking).
 The idea here is that music is not just an object or a finished product (like a song or a score), but rather an activity&mdash;something people do.
-The term musicking was popularized by musicologist Christopher Small, who argued that music is best understood as a verb&mdash;to music&mdash;not a noun.
+The term musicking was popularized by musicologist [Christopher Small](https://en.wikipedia.org/wiki/Christopher_Small), who argued that music is best understood as a verb&mdash;to music&mdash;not a noun.
 When a band plays a concert, the musicians, the dancers, the audience, the sound engineers, and even the people selling tickets and cleaning the hall are all engaged in musicking.
 The music exists not just in the notes played, but in the shared experience and interaction.

 Research within embodied music cognition are therefore eager to not only study "the music" but instead explore phenomena the complexity of musical interactions, from the the role of gestures in musical performance to how listeners synchronize their movements to a musical beat.
 By engaging the body, embodied music cognition provides a holistic framework for studying how music is experienced and understood.